This page describes the eT_launch

 above.

-If neither a string or eT_SAVE
+If neither a directory or eT_SAVE

-is provided,
+is set,

 Files that can be used to restart eT will be copied to this directory